-That’s why at RawmanticChocolate we decided to take matters into our own hands and create your favorite chocolate Treats, Truffles and Protein Bars made fresh daily with only the finest all-natural and organic raw ingredients and no refined sugars!
+That’s why at RawmanticChocolate we decided to create your favorite delicious and nutritious chocolate Treats, Truffles and Protein Bars made fresh daily with only the finest all-natural and organic raw ingredients and no refined sugars!

 All of the RawmanticChocolate treats are gluten-free, dairy-free, egg-free, palm-oil free, free of refined sugars; and we even have some nut-free options for anyone with nut allergies.
 What we do put in our products is love, positive vibes, and nothing but natural good-for-you ingredients.

 We are available at WHOLEFOODS

 You can find us at Wholefoods in NYC.
 Just steps away from Rawmanticchocolate store 226 East 57th street, NYC

 I am addicted to these bars!
 They are amazing and I eat them every day.
 I buy chocolate and matcha by the large box.
 Thank you for making something that tastes amazing and has all healthy ingredients!
 Love them.

 I wasn't sure what to expect for these, but they are actually pretty good.
 I am vegan and usually buy vegan carob and vegan vanilla.
 My husband also likes these flavors, and he's not always a fan of these kinds of bars.
 I'm on my second box and have these set up for auto delivery now.

 If you love healthy treats, you should give Rawmantic bars a try.
 I have Fitness bar almost every day before gym.
 It gives me the energy I need to keep feeling strong throughout my workout.